top of page

 Painted Relief Sculpture of Northern Wei that Carved with A Flying Fairy Playing Traditional Chinese Instrument (Pai Xiao) — Qingzhou Museum (Photo by Dongmaiying)

-Losing of Beloved Husband and Obtaining Power
+Losing Her Beloved Husband and Obtaining Power

 Another unique custom of the Northern Wei was that after nominating a crown prince, his birth mother would be executed.
-That way, the mother and her clan won’t be able to manipulate politics.

 Hence, after Feng became the queen, Emperor Wencheng nominated his first son as crown prince, executed his birth mother, and asked Feng to raise and parent this boy.